Bempton residents' group criticises RSPB over turbine stance

 Two separate applications, one for a single turbine and the other for two turbines, on farmland about half a mile from the coastline - one measuring 46m (150ft) in height, the others 25m (82ft) - were submitted to East Riding of Yorkshire Council in November and December by two farmers.

 People living nearby had hoped the RSPB, which runs a visitor centre on the coastline at Bempton, would support their campaign against the proposals.

 About 100,000 migrating birds including pink-footed geese and whooper swans, are estimated to converge on Bempton Cliffs, which is designated as being a Site of Special Scientific Interest (SSSI).

 Residents said these migrating species would be "at great risk of hitting the turbines".

 However, RSPB conservation officer Dr Michelle Lindsey said the charity had no concerns over the proposals on conservation grounds.

 The RSPB received £33,000 of funding from the Heritage Lottery Fund (HLF) last year to develop plans for a new 625 sq ft learning space, which could be built next to an existing visitor centre on Bempton Cliffs.

-Bempton Residents Against Turbines have opposed the plans on the grounds that the conservation charity "failed to support" the group's objection against the proposed wind turbines.'No threat'
+Bempton Residents Against Turbines have opposed the plans on the grounds that the conservation charity "failed to support" the group's objection against the proposed wind turbines.